Shreeja-AirMetro/Github-Notes/Progress- PhD/Workshops.md

 Monte carlo - is burst optimizer - go with stocastic problems

-increasing # of samples start with probabilistic model ecdf - fitted cdf and data pts not exteremely low - pbox weight - scewed "what's moving the fn - holistic sensitivity analysis"
+increasing # of samples start with probabilistic model ecdf - fitted cdf and data pts not extremely low - pbox weight - scewed "what's moving the fn - holistic sensitivity analysis"